qooxdoo/deployment/README.md

 This repo contains experimental code to separate the release and deployment workflow from the development workflow.
-The idea is that tests run in the codebase repositories and ensure quality and itegrity of the the code.
+The idea is that tests run in the codebase repositories and ensure quality and integrity of the the code.
 When they pass, they send a `repository_dispatch` event to this repo to trigger deployment, which then runs its own workflow to test release and deployment prerequisites.
 If these tests fail, deployment/release is prevented, but without